-A General Information
+A. General Information

-~ Ceneral morniation

-Respondent Information (Not for Publication on)

 Name: Rebecca Friedkin

-Title: Director of Instituional Research and Assessment
+Title: Director of Institutional Research and Assessment

 Office: Milbank 102

 Mailing Address: 3009 Broadway

 City/State/Zip/Country: New York, NY, 10027

 Phone: 212-851-2273

 Fax:

 E-mail Address: rfriedki@barnard.edu

-Are your responses to the CDS posted for re ference on your institution's Web site?
-Yes X No
+Are your responses to the CDS posted for reference on your institution's Web site?
+Yes No

-If yes, please provide the URL of the corresp www.barnard.edu/opir onding Web page:
+Х

-4 convention, cannot provide data for the col on the CDS for which you cannot use the requested analytic nort requested, whose methodology is unclear, or about which you is information will not be published but will help the publishers further
+A0A We invite you to indicate if there are items on the CDS for which you cannot use the requested analytic convention, cannot provide data for the cohort requested, whose methodology is unclear, or about which you have questions or comments in general.
+This information will not be published but will help the publishers further refine CDS items.

-Address Information
+Name of College/Liniversity Demend Oelle ve

-Name of College/University: Barnard College
+A1 Name of College/University: Barnard College

-Mailing Address: 3009 Broadway
+A1 Mailing Address: 3009 Broadway

-City/State/Zip/Country: New York
+A1 City/State/Zip/Country: New York

-Street Address (if different):
+A1 Street Address (if different):

-City/State/Zip/Country:
+A1 City/State/Zip/Country:

-Main Phone Number: 212-854-5262
+A1 Main Phone Number: 212-854-5262

-WWW Home Page Address: www.barnard.edu
+A1 WWW Home Page Address: www.barnard.edu

-Admissions Phone Number: 212-854-2014
+A1 Admissions Phone Number: 212-854-2014

-Admissions Toll-Free Phone Number:
+A1 Admissions Toll-Free Phone Number:

-Admissions Office Mailing Address: 3009 Broadway
+A1 Admissions Office Mailing Address: 3009 Broadway

-City/State/Zip/Country: New York
+A1 City/State/Zip/Country: New York

-Admissions Fax Number: 212-854-2014
+A1 Admissions Fax Number: 212-854-2014

-Admissions E-mail Address: admissions@barnard.edu
+A1 Admissions E-mail Address: admissions@barnard.edu

-If there is a separate URL for your
+A1 If there is a separate URL for your

 school's online application, please

 specify:

-, ,
+A1

-If you have a mailing address other

-than the above to which applications

-should be sent, please provide:
+If you have a mailing address other than the above to which applications should be sent, please provide:

-Source of institutional control (Check only one):
+A2 Source of institutional control (Check only one):

-Public
+A2 Public

-Private (nonprofit) X
+A2 Private (nonprofit) Х

-Proprietary
+A2 Proprietary

-Classify your undergraduate institution:

-Classify your undergraduate institution: Coeducational college
+A3 Classify your undergraduate institution:

 Coeducational college

-Х

-Coeducational college Men's college Women's college х

-Coeducational college Men's college Women's college Academic year calendar: X
+A3 Men's college

-Coeducational college Men's college Women's college
+A3 Women's college Х

-Coeducational college Men's college Women's college Academic year calendar: Semester

-Coeducational college Men's college Women's college Academic year calendar: Semester Quarter

-Coeducational college Men's college Women's college Academic year calendar: Semester Quarter Trimester
+A4 Academic year calendar:

+A4 Semester Х

+A4 Quarter

+A4 Trimester

+A4 4-1-4

+A4 Continuous

+A4 Differs by program (describe):

-Other (describe):
+A4 Other (describe):

-CDS-A Page 1

-Deares -tt L inctitution
+A5 Degrees offered by your institution: